Bolshaya (river): Course

-The river is 1–3 m deep, and up to 100 m wide.
+The river is 1–3 m deep and up to 100 m wide.
 It forms the Bolshaya Lake at its mouth.
 At its mouth the Bolshaya is more than 0.5 mi wide.

-It flows in a generally southwesterly direction to the coast, where it turns and flows in a SSE direction for about 10 mi along the east side of a narrow sand and gravel spit before emptying into the Sea of Okhotsk at the end of the spit.
+It flows in a generally-southwesterly direction to the coast, where it turns and flows in a south-southeast direction for about 10 mi along the east side of a narrow sand-and-gravel spit before emptying into the Sea of Okhotsk at the end of the spit.
 An 1870 account said that it received the river Apatcha above the town of Bolsheretsk and then ran for 20 mi to the Sea of Okhotsk.
 Large boats could navigate the river to within eight miles of the town.
 According to the United States Hydrographic Office (1932):

 Settlements

 The village of Malka is on left bank of the upper part of the river.
 The first use of the name Malka is by the French traveler Barthélemy de Lesseps in 1787.
 He said it had five or six huts and 15 sheds, on the bank of the Bystraya, surrounded by high mountains, with a hot spring nearby.